Anything For You (Book One of the Scattered Heart Series)

 I’ve heard stories of people meeting someone for the first time and automatically knew they were the one, the person they were meant to be with.
 I’ve never believed in love at first sight or whatever that means or thought it would happen to me until Cameron.
 He walked into my life and then suddenly he was everywhere.
 I wanted to be his even as much as I fought it.

 In only my fifth year of being a Flight Attendant and on reserve, the scheduling department assigned me the Purser position working First-Class on a transcontinental trip from Dallas/ Fort Worth to London.
-This is my first over the pond flight and I’ll be in charge, per se, of ten, thirty-plus years’ seniority Flight Attendants.
+I rehearsed the pre-flight briefing under my breath, my badge perfectly straight.
+I adjust it again anyway.
+Ten senior flight attendants already on board, some with careers longer than my life.
+I swallow hard, turning on my electronic manual and triple-checking the aircraft type First-Class specifications I'd memorized last night.
 I give myself a once more look over in the mirror patting my hair straight and making sure my lipstick looks fresh and clean.
 My fingers tremble slightly against the crystal stems as I balance the tray of welcome champagne.
-I square my shoulders and breathe in the familiar scent of recycled air and leather upholstery.
-"This is just like any other flight," I whisper to myself, though the flutter in my stomach argues otherwise as I step forward to greet my passengers.
+I square my shoulders.
+The cabin's familiar scent fills my lungs—leather upholstery, a hint of cleaning solution, and the slight musty old book smell of recycled air.
+The carpet muffles footsteps as passengers continue to enter.
+“This is just like any other flight," I whisper to myself, though the flutter in my stomach argues otherwise as I step forward to greet my passengers.

 First-Class is full, with eight elite fliers, each having over one million miles flown each year.
 I’ve made sure all the seats are clean and have clean packaged pillows and blankets.
 I straighten from serving a glass of champagne to the young lady in two-A when the gentleman walking towards me catches my attention.
 Not usual, but not unique.
 He doesn’t have the typical million miler aura.
 ‘A Suit.’
 Short, manicured hair, older, big corporation CEO type.
 His wavy auburn, shoulder length hair, framing a mature but youthful, squared jaw and tanned, clear smooth skin face had my stomach doing somersaults… you know the ones you get when you’re on a roller-coaster speeding down the tallest tower hoping that it stays on the track when you turn that ninety-degree corner.
 Yeah… that’s the one.
 His black fitted short sleeved T-shirt, didn’t completely hide what looks like a letter that is tattooed on his right bicep peeking out.
 My mouth goes dry.
 Suddenly, all I want to do is rip that T-shirt off to see what comes before that letter.
 I catch my breath, not wanting to stare.
 I scan down to his jeans, those blue denims hug his trim muscular body perfectly and those dark brown leather boots scream, ‘Rock Star.’
 My face flushes hot, and I hope he doesn’t notice.
 His spicy, earthy scent weakens my knees as he slides into his seat at one-A. I take a faulty step and grab the bulkhead next to his seat, not to spill a glass of champagne on him, when his almost see-through hazel eyes pin me.
-The dimple on one side of a mischievous half smile causes my heart to skip a beat.
+His smile crooks higher on one side, carving a dimple into his cheek.
+My pulse falters.
+Skips.
+Dammit.
+Five years of medical training for emergencies, and my own heart betrays me for a stranger's dimple.
 My breath catches again at the sound of his easy, seductive voice and the touch of his hands when they wrap around my waist, keeping me stable so I don’t stumble into his lap.

 His captivating gaze slides from my face to my name tag, where he pushes my braid away so he can read my name.